Conserved active information: Active information

 for some $f_0\in\bbR$.
 Then we say that $\sfT$ is a {\bf specification} and $f$ is a {\bf specification function}. \end{definition}

 We now define the {\bf Kullback-Leibler divergence} (KL):

 where $\mu$ is as in \eqref{AIN2}.
-Some have proposed KL as the most basic concept in information theory because it can be applied equally to discrete and continuous random variables, being always nonnegative and uniquely defined, whereas entropy, when extended to continuous random variables, can be negative and is not invariant under transformation of the distribution's parameters \cite{Chodrow2019, Verdu2009}.
+Some have proposed KL as the most basic concept in information theory because it applies equally to discrete and continuous random variables, is always nonnegative and is uniquely defined, whereas entropy, when extended to continuous random variables, can be negative and is not invariant under transformation of the distribution's parameters \cite{Chodrow2019, Verdu2009}.